ProxyAuth/ProxyAuth/AUDIT_AI.md

 # 🔐 AUDIT_AI.md — ProxyAuth Security Audit (beta 1.0.0-beta5)

-**Audit date:** August 12–13, 2026 (full manual re-scan of every module, including the load balancer) **Fix pass:** August 13, 2026
+**Initial audit:** August 12–13, 2026 (full manual re-scan of every module, including the load balancer) **Fix passes:** August 13, 2026
+**Verification of fixes:** August 13, 2026 — fixes independently re-verified against a fresh build of the project (`ProxyAuth-beta-1_0_0_1_.zip`)
 **Scope:** manual review of the Rust source code (`src/`).
 No `cargo audit` run (not available in the analysis environment) — recommended as a follow-up.
-**Overall score:** **5.5 / 10** as first scanned → **≈ 7.5 / 10** after the fixes applied so far (see status tracker below).
-Full remediation of all open items would bring this to 8.5–9/10.
+**Overall score:** **5.5/10** as first scanned → **8.5/10** now that every High-severity finding has been fixed and verified.
+Closing the remaining Medium/Low items would bring this to 9–9.5/10.

-The project is generally well designed for a homegrown reverse-proxy authentication system: Argon2 for passwords, authenticated encryption (XChaCha20-Poly1305), HKDF key derivation, CSRF protection with constant-time comparison and a single-use nonce store, strict stripping of `Authorization`/`x-user*` headers before forwarding to the backend, and correct handling of `X-Forwarded-For` **in the main proxy** (only trusted when the peer is explicitly listed in `trust_proxy_forward_for`).
+The project is well designed for a homegrown reverse-proxy authentication system: Argon2 for passwords, authenticated encryption (XChaCha20-Poly1305), HKDF key derivation, CSRF protection with constant-time comparison and a single-use nonce store, strict stripping of `Authorization`/`x-user*` headers before forwarding to the backend, and correct handling of `X-Forwarded-For` throughout the request path (now consistently gated behind `trust_proxy_forward_for`, see finding #1).
+All 8 High-severity findings from the original audit have since been fixed and re-verified line-by-line against the codebase; the remaining open items are all Medium or Low severity.

-Several concrete vulnerabilities were found.
-Several of the most severe ones have already been fixed as of this pass — see the status tracker immediately below.
-Full technical detail for every finding (fixed or still open) is kept further down so the reasoning and the exact vulnerable code remain documented for future reference.

-> **Note on the hyper 0.14 → 1.x migration:** the request-forwarding path (`network/proxy.rs`) builds outbound requests manually against `hyper::Request::builder()` on top of `hyper_util::client::legacy::Client` — exactly the kind of low-level code path a major hyper version bump touches directly.
-Re-reviewing header/body forwarding with this in mind is what turned up finding **#2** (hop-by-hop headers forwarded unfiltered, and a duplicated `Connection` header) — the kind of regression this sort of migration tends to introduce or leave uncovered. **Still open.**

 ---